Posted on Leave a comment

 How can teachers use bump it up walls in the classroom?

-1. Setting learning goals: Teachers can use bump it up walls to set learning goals and show students the progression of their learning.
-By displaying examples of work at different levels of achievement, teachers can help students identify where they are in their learning and set goals for improvement.
+Teachers can leverage Bump It Up Walls to establish learning goals and illustrate the progression of student learning.
+Displaying examples of work at different achievement levels helps students identify their current standing and set realistic goals for improvement.

-How to Differentiate Mathematics Instruction when using Daily Maths Slides
+How to Differentiate Maths Instruction when using Daily Maths Slides

 How to differentiate daily maths slides